Caught in the air-traffic control nightmare? Your rights when flights go wrong

 If you are flown to a different arrival airport, the airline must also meet reasonable onward travel costs.
 If you are flown to Luton rather than Gatwick, you could claim the £38 train fare but not a £150 taxi (unless you are in a party of four).

-On occasion a train (eg Eurostar from Amsterdam, Brussels or Paris to London) or even a rental car may be more appropriate.
+On occasion, a train (eg Eurostar from Amsterdam, Brussels or Paris to London) or even a rental car may be more appropriate.

 You have two further options.
 The first is an alternative flight at a time to suit you in the future – though the cancelling airline can reasonably require you to travel on one of its services.
 The other is a full refund, including any return segment if it is on the same ticket.